zju3dv/Murre/README.md

 ```

 Please pass in the depth maps produced by Murre and camera parameters parsed in the first step.

+Adjust `--res` to balance reconstruction resolution with performance.
+Set `--depth_max` to clip depth maps based on your scene type (e.g., lower values for indoor scenes, higher for outdoor).

 ## Citation